philAlgorithms/miva-test/README.md

 This is the Test Assment for Mira University using Next.js Page router.
+The project uses local file to simulate the database.

 ## Getting Started